Criterion Games: Legacy

+Three Fields Entertainment, a company founded by Alex Ward and Fiona Sperry, released their first game Dangerous Golf in May 2016, combined ideas from Burnout and Black and is to lead them through a spiritual successor to Burnout.
+Matt Webster, former VP and GM, co-founded Fuse Games in 2023.

 Accolades

 GamesIndustry.biz named Criterion Games among the "best places to work in the UK video games industry" in the "Best Mid-sized Companies" category in 2017, 2018, and 2019.